I-AM-PROTO/The_Odd_Satisfier/README.md

 # The_Odd_Satisfier
-This is a simulator of several oddly satisfying things you've probably seen in youtube.
+This is a simulator of several oddly satisfying things you've probably seen on youtube.
 Unarguably the best method to relieve your clinical depression.

 Creator: Korea Univ.
 COSE102 - 2018320120 Kim DongHu